KathrynMorgan/mini-stack/1_Single_Port_Host-Open_vSwitch_Network_Configuration/README.md

 # Part 1 -- Single Port Host Open vSwitch Network Configuration
 #### Provision a host virtual entry network viable for cloud scale emulation and testing.
  WARNING: Exercise caution when performing this proceedure remotely as this may cause loss of connectivity.
- NOTE:  Netplan does not support raising interfaces without ip addresses.
-Until the issue is resolved we will use systemd-networkd.

 >
 > Overview of Steps:
 > - Install required packages